Key Takeaways

 Benefits of Tracking KRIs

-Tracking KRIs is crucial for several reasons.
-KRIs help organizations identify and understand the risks they face, enabling them to make informed decisions and prioritize mitigation efforts.
-This can also lead to better detection of potential risks earlier on, allowing organizations to take proactive measures before risks escalate into more significant issues.
+KRIs help organizations identify and understand the risks they face, making them more likely to detect threats earlier on.
+This way, they can take proactive measures before risks escalate into more significant issues.

-Moreover, many industries and regulatory bodies require organizations to implement risk management frameworks.
+Many industries and regulatory bodies require organizations to implement risk management frameworks.
 The Federal Financial Institutions Examination Council (FFIEC), for example, has established requirements for banks to create a formal risk management program.
-Tracking KRIs is often a key component of these frameworks.
+Tracking KRIs can help organizations keep up and maintain compliance with industry regulations.

 How to Determine Relevant KRIs

-KRIs can help organizations manage a wide range of risks, including operational, compliance, financial, strategic, and reputational risks.
+KRIs can help organizations manage a wide range of risks — operational, compliance, financial, strategic, and reputational.

 Conduct a Risk Assessment